Abarim Publications' online Biblical Greek Dictionary

 - The noun λιθολογος (lithologos), which describes a mason, or literally someone who knows his stones.
 The difference between a mason and a carpenter is that a mason knows all about tough lifeless hunks that have been the same for eons and then chisels them into a more fitting shape, while a carpenter works with soft material that has recently grown.
 But obviously, someone who knows his stones may build a building that will stand for centuries, while the assemblages of a wood worker will be relevant for just a short while.
 Note that right after depositing the Law in Israel, the Lord ordered the building of an earth-altar made from unaltered God-shaped stones (Exodus 20:22) and that something similar was observed in the building of Solomon's temple (1 Kings 6:7; also see 1 Peter 2:5).

-The ubiquitous verb τικτω (tikto) — which declines in forms that look like τεξω (texo) and τεκε (teke) — means to bring into the world via sexual reproduction, to engender (as in: "you wove me in my mother's womb" ; Psalm 139:13).
-In Greek literature this verb is used both for the father's part in the matter (and then usually translated with to beget) as well as for the mother's (to bear).
-It's mostly applied to human reproduction but without reservations also for that of animals.
-When our verb is used for the production of something else, it's obviously used in a metaphorical sense.
+The ubiquitous verb τικτω (tikto) — which declines into the more familiar forms that look like τεξω (texo) and τεκε (teke) — means to give birth, or rather the whole process of bringing into the world via sexual reproduction from conception to post-parturition; to engender (as in: "you wove me in my mother's womb" ; Psalm 139:13).
+In Greek literature this verb is used both for the father's part in the matter (and then usually translated with to beget) as well as for the mother's (to bear and give birth).
+It's mostly applied to human reproduction but without reservations also to that of animals.

 In the Bible our verb applies almost solely to women giving birth (Matthew 1:21, John 16:21, Galatians 4:27, Revelation 12:2).
 James uses this verb to powerfully illustrate how lust conceives and gives birth to sin.
 Likewise, Paul depicts the earth as conceiving rain and giving birth to vegetation (Hebrews 6:7, and note the similarity with the Eleusinian Mysteries).